craftercms/docs/source/system-administrators/engine/configure-engine-multi-tenancy.rst

 This variable will be resolved by Crafter Engine for each request.
 There are two possible configurations to resolve this value.

+- simple multi-tenancy
+- mapped multi-tenancy

+We recommend using simple multi-tenancy with a web server like Apache or a CDN in front of Crafter Engine

 ------------------------------
 Configure Simple Multi-Tenancy
 ------------------------------